Can Your iPad Replace Your Laptop?

 Yes — if your workflow allows it.

 The iPad is more capable than ever.
 For most people, it can absolutely serve as a primary computer.
+Is it perfect?
+No. Multitasking can still feel cramped on smaller screens, and once you add accessories it isn’t always cheaper than a laptop.

-I wrote this entire article — from idea to publication — on my iPad Air with a Magic Keyboard, and it’s become my favorite computing device.
+And here’s the real-world proof: I wrote this entire article — from idea to publication — on my iPad Air with a Magic Keyboard, and it’s become my favorite computing device.